Rent increases – General tenancies

 - the agreement states the new amount (or how it will be worked out)

-The property manager/owner must also give the tenant separate written notice of the increase.
+The property manager/owner must also give the tenant or resident separate written notice of the increase.
 It does not automatically come into effect because it is in the agreement.
 The notice should include the increased amount and the day it takes effect.

 Periodic agreements